Minnesota vs. Indiana NCAA Football Odds, Plays and Insights | November 20, 2021

 Indiana Stats and Trends

-- So far this year Indiana has two wins against the spread.
+- Indiana has two wins against the spread in 10 games this season.

-- The Hoosiers have been underdogs by 6.5 points or more three times this year and have not covered the spread once.
+- This year, the Hoosiers are winless against the spread when entering a game as an underdog of 7 points or more (in three chances).

-- Indiana's games this season have gone over the point total five times in 10 opportunities (50%).
+- Indiana's games this season have eclipsed the over/under in 50% of its opportunities (five times in 10 games with a set point total).

-- The Hoosiers have turned the ball over 19 times this season, seven more turnovers than the Golden Gophers have forced (12).
+- The Hoosiers have turned the ball over seven more times (19 total) than the Golden Gophers have forced a turnover (12) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.